ScripterSugar/graphql-authorize-subscription/README.md

 # graphql-authorize-subscription
-A simple and light-weighted (ZERO dependency) helper function for authorize subscription with apollo-server
+A simple and light-weighted (0 dependency) helper function for authorize subscription with apollo-server

 ## Why you want to use this?